hartmaj2/plat-arch-solids-coloring/Notes/ipe_notes.md

 - one face should fit roughly 28 pts (~10 mm) on the grid

+## Vertex coloring

+- use fdisk to have colored vertices with black boundary

 ## Edge coloring

 - use pen size 0.6